sagiegurari/scriptexec/docs/api.md

 `wait`     |     A TRUE/FALSE parameter, indicating whether the function should wait for the command to finish, or run it asynchronously (output status will be -1)
-`runner`     |     The executable used to invoke the script (by default cmd.exe for windows, sh for other platforms) `print_commands`     |     True if to print each command before invocation (not available for windows)
+`runner`     |     The executable used to invoke the script (by default cmd.exe for windows, sh for other platforms) `print_commands`     |     True if to print each command before invocation (not available for windows) `get_runtime_script`     |     True to return the actual invoked script in a script output parameter

 ## Value